Is Now a Good Time to Purchase a Property in SA?

 How Much Cash Do I Have to Save Before I Start Buying a House in SA?

 Buying a house in South Africa requires you to invest time and prepare your finances carefully for saving.
 Considering immediate costs, the most obvious that buyers usually have to fork out is generally a deposit.
-A deposit ranges typically between 10 to 20 percent of the house buying value.
+A deposit typically ranges between 10 to 20 per cent of the house buying value.
 However, this comes with different terms depending on what the creditor offers.
 Suppose you buy a house worth R1M.
 You can save from R100 000 to R 200 000 for the down payment.

 Apart from the installment, there are other added costs.
 Among these are the significant expenses one incurs, including transfer and bond registration fees, depending on the property’s value.
 Properties bought by buyers costing less than R1.1m enjoy exemptions in the transfer duties; this can be relief deemed for the buyer.
 Those exceeding this amount attract transfer duties, adding tens of thousands of rands to the total cost.